It’s happened to the best of us. The curtains are closed, the lights are out, you’re about to drift into a peaceful sleep…

 Imagine your shower drain was blocked, and instead of getting it unblocked you had to mop the floor every time you showered.
 DIY rat removal is a similar situation – killing the rats won’t necessarily stop more from coming.
 A professional will know where to look for entrances that the rat may have used, and will close these off permanently so that no others will be able to follow.

 Rats can cause major damage to your attic insulation when creating their hiding spaces or nests.
-Art Plumbing, AC & Electric will not only remove the rats for you, but will remove compromised insulation and decontaminate the affected areas completely – protecting you from bites, germs, and unpleasant odors.
+Art Plumbing, Air Conditioning & Electric will not only remove the rats for you, but will remove compromised insulation and decontaminate the affected areas completely – protecting you from bites, germs, and unpleasant odors.

 If you suspect your home has scrabbling visitors, don’t hesitate to give us a call today on 1-800-475-1504.
 With years of experience, our friendly and reliable roof experts will have your home rodent-free in no time at all.